Tong-Chen/tong-chen.github.com/_posts/2012-07-26-ggplot2-tips.md

 axis.text.y=element\_blank(),axis.ticks.x = element\_blank())
 {% endhighlight %}

-3.Title, xlab, ylab
+#### Title, xlab, ylab

 {% highlight r %}
 #wrap the title, you can use "\n" to move the remaining text to a new line:
 #ggplot2 doesn't have "subtitle" functionality.
-But you can use the \n term in any of the labels to drop down a line.
+#But you can use the \n term in any of the labels to drop down a line.
 theme(title="text \n more text") xlab(NULL) + ylab(NULL)
 {% endhighlight %}